j-a-y-e-s-h/jailmaster/readme.md

    - Replace `<mysql-username>` and `<mysql-password>` with your credentials.

    ( **Note**: Don't include the "<>" angular brackets in the command.
 Security, you know!)
-3. Create a `.env` file if not exist and add:
+3. Create a `.env` file if not exist and add(change your password and username):

    ```sql
    DB_PASSWORD="your_password"